 Home inspectors don’t need to be coached about the wisdom of carrying E&O. Claims for them typically happen soon after the date of the inspection.

 If your business is slowing, think twice about canceling your insurance to cut expenses.
 It may be a penny wise and a pound foolish should you face a claim and have to bear the burden of your own defense costs.
 If you don’t have insurance, the current climate makes it worth considering.
 The cost for insurance for appraisers is lower than nearly any other profession.
-OREP’s minimum premium is only $455.
+OREP’s minimum premium is around $482.

 If you decide to cancel or not renew, ask your agent about “tail” coverage- to cover your tail.
 If you are retiring, purchasing tail or ERP coverage makes excellent sense.